openMSX User's Manual

 There is also a mute setting, to disable all sound from openMSX at once.
 It can be on (muted) or off (sound is audible).
 By default, mute is bound to the F12 key.

-Each sound device in the MSX you are emulating also has its own volume setting.
+For each sound device there is a volume setting.
 Volume 0 means no sound, volume 100 is maximum.
-For example: set "MSX Music_volume" 50.
+In the console you can do this, for example: set "MSX Music_volume" 50.

 For each sound device, you can control the distribution of the sound output of this chip over the left and right channel, with the balance setting.
 This is very similar to the balance knob on (older?) hifi equipment.
 Example: set PSG_balance -100, which sets the PSG entirely to the left channel.
 Any sound device can also be individually (un)muted using the mute_channels command.

-If you'd like to apply some special effects to the sound, you should take a look at the vibrato and detune (both percent and frequency) settings, which can be only applied to the PSG, for now.
+If you'd like to apply some special effects to the PSG sound, you should take a look at the vibrato and detune (both percent and frequency) settings.

 To use MIDI, start openMSX with a machine that has a MIDI interface built in, or add one of the mentioned MIDI interface extensions.
-Then plug a MIDI out and/or MIDI in device into that MSX MIDI interface using the openMSX console.
+Then plug a MIDI out and/or MIDI in device into that MSX MIDI interface using the GUI Main menu bar → Connector menu or the openMSX console.

 MIDI Out